 Pyper and her mom then met Alice Trumbull, the executive director of Moments House at one of the organization's fundraising events, and have since become regulars.

 "Pyper's very active there because of her mom.
-She's learned to make blankets
+She's learned to make blankets and painted people's fingernails, and helps out at events.

 On Monday, the same day as her daughter's blanket workshop, Brady had a chemotherapy appointment at Berkshire Hematology Oncology.
 Mom-ents House has already donated more than 70 blankets to patients there.